tbensky/selenium-peoplesoft/README.md

 Ok, finally.
 Everyone using PS at my organization has to type an extra space, and zero pad the room number.
 Everyone, everytime.
 Wow.

-Then there's the dreaded spinners and calls to the server with each focus change for a every entry element (=slow).
+Then there's the dreaded spinners and calls to the server with each focus change for a every form entry element (=slow).

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/004_spinner.png>